Getquin Review 2026: Still the Best “Free” Portfolio Tracker for European Investors?

 - Find friends: Connect to Facebook and invite friends to join.
 Or connect with those that are already on the platform.

-- Follow investors: Based on your previously selected interests and goals you get a selection of like-minded people to follow.
+- Follow investors: Based on your previously selected interests and goals, you get a selection of like-minded people to follow.

 - Invite friends: Share your profile on various social media or share your profile link.